jericson/jericson.github.io/_posts/2015-04-22-cs_females.md

-If we judge programmers by things such as whether they take and pass AP Computer Science in high school, there's strong evidence that men are better than women.
+If we judge programmers by things such as whether they take and pass AP Computer Science in high school, there's strong evidence that men are better developers than women.
 But I've worked with many female programmers and that just does not seem to be true.
 When I mentally rank the programmers I've known by how good they are at their jobs, women are as likely to be near the top of the list as the bottom.
 None of the typical markers of passionate programmers work either.
 The only real way to rank my colleagues is by remembering how well (and how often) they were able to complete projects, solve problems, and fix bugs.
 There are no shortcuts.

 The standardized AP test certainly doesn't cover the bases.
 The